ballerina-platform/ballerina-dev-website/hacktoberfest/connector-contributor-guide.md

 ---
 title: Connector Contributor Guide - Ballerina Hacktoberfest 2024
-description: This guide will walk you through the process of participating in the Ballerina Hacktoberfest connector hackathon.
+description: This guide will walk you through the process of participating in the Ballerina Hacktoberfest connector event.
 keywords: ballerina, hacktoberfest, connector, contribution, guide, hackathon
-intro: This provides a step-by-step guide for contributing to the Ballerina Hacktoberfest connector hackathon.
+intro: This provides a step-by-step guide for contributing to the Ballerina Hacktoberfest connector event.
 ---

-# Connector Contributor Guide - Ballerina Hacktoberfest 2024

-Welcome to the Ballerina Hacktoberfest connector hackathon!
+Welcome to the Ballerina Hacktoberfest connector event!
 We're excited to have you contribute to the Ballerina ecosystem.
-This guide will walk you through the process of participating in the hackathon and contributing your connector.
+This guide will walk you through the process of participating in the hacktoberfest and contributing your connector.
 Please follow the instructions carefully to ensure your contribution is eligible for rewards.

 ## Connector Categories & Rewards